State Record Book Competition

 - Did the member electronically complete an Intent to Submit form?

-These are the 2016-2017 Forms and Manual.
+These are the 2017-2018 Forms and Manual, which are the materials that will be evaluated in winter 2018/19.
 Be sure to always use the MOST RECENT forms when submitting your book to State Evaluation.

 - All 4-H members entering a record book at the state competition will receive constructive feedback.